arunpersaud/Stradus/Readme.md

 - Note the option for writeOnly.
 If using as true, the system will issue the command and not check for a reply. if false, the system will poll the laser output stream until an acknowledgement is received.

+## Development

+If you want to contribute, please install and use `pre-commit`.

+You can do this by doing

+    uv pip install pre-commit

+and then running the following command inside the git repo

+    pre-commit install